Hyperfine splittings of heavy quarkonium hybrids: Charmonium Hybrids: fixing the short distance parameters

-In order to establish the error of $A$ and $B$ due to the input data, we assume a linear dependence of the binding energy on them, which holds at first order in perturbation theory.
-We obtain $A=0.115\pm 0.034$ GeV and $B=0.0038\pm 0.0154$ GeV$^3$.
-Notice that the value of $B$ is compatible with zero.
+In order to establish the error of $A$ and $B$ due to the input data, we assume that the lattice data errors are fully correlated and performed fits to average, maximum, and minimum values.
+We obtain $A=-0.070\pm 0.010$ GeV and $B=0.0117\pm 0.0003$ GeV$^3$.
 The spectrum is displayed in Table \ref{ABerror}.
 The error due to the uncertainty in $g\Lambda'$ and $g\Lambda'''$ is negligible.
 We also neglect the error due to the interpolation, which is not negligible in order to obtain a value for $A$ and $B$, but it is for the spectrum due to its correlation with $r0$.
 We include the error due to higher orders in the $1/m_Q$ expansion, which is about $30$ MeV for charm.

 In ref. \cite{Oncala:2017hop}, it was found that two extra multiplets lie below the $1p_0$, the $2(s/d)_2)$ and the $d_2$.
 For completeness we also display the spectrum of these multiplets including the hyperfine splitting in Table \ref{specc}.